FACTION BRIEF

 The Archive Project

-Documents pre-Cascade humanity โ€” art, literature, philosophy, daily life.
+Documents pre- humanity โ€” art, literature, philosophy, daily life.
 "If we lose ourselves, let there be a record of what we were."
 The archive contains 4.7 million indexed artifacts.
 Annual visitors to the physical collection: approximately 300, most of them researchers.
 The digital collection receives 2.1 million unique visitors annually, 89% of whom access the art section.
 The philosophy section โ€” the Society's reason for existence โ€” accounts for 3% of traffic.
 The Society does not break out these numbers in its public reporting.

 Notable Members